How to deal with cockroaches in restaurant kitchens and how to get rid of them fast.

 Water on the ground is not usually looked at as a cleanliness issue but standing water can be a big attraction for cockroaches.
 While they can survive for up to a month without food, cockroaches can only live a week without water.
 For this reason, leakage from pipes or taps needs to be fixed and kitchen floors must be clean and dry at the end of the night.
 Water caught in cracked tiles and under equipment should be removed.
 Good ventilation is helpful to avoid moist areas developing in service and bar spaces throughout the restaurant.

 Many species of cockroaches will go to great lengths to enter a building that is warm and humid.
 To combat this, close off all entry points.
-Look for holes or cracks around windows and door frames, water pipes and baseboards.
-Use an inexpensive silicone caulk to seal them up.
-Stainless steel wool scourers can be useful for stuffing around pipes in cupboards.
-Big W sells a 10 pack for $4.
+Look for holes or cracks around windows and door frames, water pipes, and baseboards.
+Use inexpensive silicone caulk to seal them up.
+Stainless steel wool scourers are ideal for stuffing around pipes in cupboards.
+Big W sells a ten pack for $4.
 Ensure screen doors fit securely inside their frames.
-Consider putting a draught stopper on your back door to stop cockroaches coming in at night.
-Check Bunnings range of door and window seals here.
+Consider putting a draught stopper on your back door to stop cockroaches walking inside, under the door, at night.

 Ensure employees are inspecting deliveries for signs of cockroaches.
 Try not to bring cardboard into the kitchen.
 If you must, have goods repacked into plastic storage tubs and get rid of the cardboard.
 German cockroaches love travelling and laying eggs in cardboard.
 Establish a designated quarantine area outside.
 If cockroach activity is found on incoming goods, move the goods outside into the quarantine area immediately.
 You may wish to contact the supplier and inform them of their pest problem.